shivammathur9898/Adidas-Project/README.md

 ### Worked as Sales Analyst

 ## Project Overview
-*In this Project of Adidas Company, we gonna Analyze Sales Insights using Microsoft Excel.*

-*Pivot Tables in Excel are powerful features used for data analysis and summarization.
+*In this Project of Adidas Company, we gonna Analyze Sales Insights using Microsoft Excel.
+Power Query feature used for Data Analysis and Pivot Table feature is used to find Insights in the data by creating charts and Dashboards.
+Analysed Sales data and identify areas for improvement for better Decision-Making.*
-Pivot Tables can summarize large amounts of data by organizing them into smaller, more manageable tables.
-Pivot Tables can help create reports and charts to understand trends.
-PivotTables complement PivotCharts by adding visualizations to the summary data, allowing you to easily see comparisons, patterns, and trends.*

 ## Tools and Features used
 **Microsoft  Excel**